ehn-dcc-development/eu-dcc-business-rules/documentation/how-to.md

 A rule set is written in a JSON format that relies on CertLogic.
 Its [JSON Schema](../rules-runner/resources/schemas/RuleSet.json) can help with authoring a JSON file containing a rule set.

+_Note:_ this schema is expected to change in the near future.
+The various components (rules runners, validators) should reflect those changes.

 ## Running rules